 - KL2 Scholars:

 Research reported in this publication was supported by the National Center for Advancing Translational Sciences of the National Institutes of Health under University of Florida and Florida State University Clinical and Translational Science Awards KL2TR001429 and UL1TR001427.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 - TL1 Trainees:

-Generous additional support for the UF CTSI comes from the UF Office of Research and the UF College of Medicine.
+Generous additional support for the UF CTSI comes from the UF Office of Research and UF Health.
 Additional support comes from in-kind contributions from various units.
-Private support is welcomed, see Support of Research.
+Private support is welcomed, see Make a Gift.